NicholasLukow/ATHENA_Tracking_GEM/README.md

-You must also install the MicroMegas simulation: https://github.com/hqh0127/EIC_MMStripCZ Install this by going into the source directory, making a build folder, running the autogen.sh script and installing
+You must also install the MicroMegas simulation: https://github.com/hqh0127/EIC_MMStripCZ And the modified Aluminum support.
+Install these by going into the source directory, making a build folder, running the autogen.sh script and installing (for each)
 > cd source

 > mkdir build